TorXakis/userdocs/latest/_sources/Installation.rst.txt

     $ chmod a+x torxakis-0.9.0.x86_64.AppImage
     $ ./torxakis-0.9.0.x86_64.AppImage

-Note: Most Docker installations do not permit the use FUSE inside containers for security reasons.
+Note: most Docker installations do not permit the use FUSE inside containers for security reasons.
 Instead, you can extract and run an AppImage without using FUSE by setting the following environment variable:

 .. code:: sh